Depression and the Disability Tax Credit Canada 2026

 The Medication Problem

-As with other mental health conditions, CRA considers functioning "with appropriate therapy" including antidepressants.
+As with other mental health conditions, CRA considers functioning "with appropriate therapy," including antidepressants.
 If medication successfully manages depression to a non-restricting level, the DTC may not apply.
-However: if depression remains severely impairing despite multiple medication trials, or if medication has significant side effects that themselves cause impairment, the claim may still qualify.

 The treating psychiatrist should explicitly address: (1) what therapies have been tried, (2) what the response has been, and (3) what the person's functional status is even with current treatment.